Friday, October 31, 2014

 At the same time Mubil an Interactive Lab is presnted at NTNU University Museum in Trondheim from the 5th of October until the 5th of November!
 School students visiting the Museum can experience an experiment and a book from 1590 in 3D technology.

 Ark4 is a cooperation project between 4 Institutions of Trondheim NTNU UB; IDI; Regional State Archives and Deaf Museum.
 Athena Research Center, Athens Greece is also an external collaborator.

 ARK4 intends to : create a virtual space of dialogue between the common user and the institutions involved.
 It will explore novel methods of technology to disseminate knowledge from

 The project started with a pilot platform, where specific digital representations of old books, with archive objects and pictures, explored through a library laboratory by school students.

-The first prototype was launced in June and 12 students from the Steiner school in Trondheim participated to a workshop about plants in collaboration with Ringve Museum, Vitenskapmuseet in Trondheim and Bjørn Sæther.
+The first prototype was launced in June and 12 students from the Steiner school in Trondheim participated to a workshop about plants in collaboration with Ringve Botanical garden, Vitenskapmuseet in Trondheim and Bjørn Sæther.

 The software and ARK4 game was developed by Michail Giannakos( Assistant Professor in NTNU, IDI) and Giannis Elefteriotis (PHd student at the University of Corfu, Greece).
 The game is based on Flora Danica and the assignemnets the students had to solve were designed by Gavriella Papastefanou (Phd in Biology, University of the Crete, Greece).